-The product should be acceptable for infants and young children undergoing SAM treatment as demonstrated in acceptability studies.
+RUTF should have an acceptable taste for infants and young children undergoing SAM treatment as evidenced by an acceptability study.
 RUTF paste is the sole source of food, except for breast milk in the case of breast-fed infants, during the period of SAM treatment.
-RUTF paste is ready to eat, directly from the sachet without prior cooking, mixing or dilution.
+RUTF paste is ready to eat, directly from the packet without prior cooking, mixing or dilution.
 RUTF paste is portion controlled: each unit has the same nutritional value for control and monitoring of dietary intake.